gpf71/OnTap/README.md

 The breweries display "today's taps" and product information in a variety of formats and using different technologies, necessitating a custom update function for each one.
 BreweryScraper uses one or more of requests and lxml, Selenium Webdriver, and Beautiful Soup to pull the latest on-tap information from each brewery's website and then packages it up for delivery to the bot.

+TODOs and USER STORIES:

+Todo: move all URLS and additional resources to separate file
+Todo: move class declaration to separate file

+User story: OnTap bot - add option to request in a single command taps and fills and products (or combination thereof) for a brewery
+User story: what's on tap near me? (requires different front end implementation)